aeternity/protocol/AENS.md

 A registrar controls who is allowed to claim names in their namespace and under what circumstances they are allowed to do so.

-The only available registrars for this AENS version will be hard-coded ones, which own the `.` and `.test` namespaces.
+The only available registrars up to Lima version will be hard-coded ones, which own the `.` and `.test` namespaces.

+From Lima we will support `.chain` and limit `.test` namespace.
+`.test` names will expire without an option of updating TTL.
+We will use expiration mechanism to purge `.test` names.

 The `.` namespace registrar is restricted and MUST NOT allow anyone to claim any names in its namespace.